orsenthil/learn-python-with-tests/README.md

 ## Test Driven Development with Python

 This book introduces test driven development in Python.
-We will follow a template while introducing the concepts.
+We follow a template while introducing the features of Python.

 * Write tests first.
 * Exercise tests.